liteswap/universe/README.md

-# Overview of Uniswap 🦄
+# Overview of Liteswap 🦄

 [Uniswap](https://uniswap.io/) is a decentralized exchange protocol built on Ethereum.